Bohm's approach to quantum mechanics: Alternative theory or practical picture?: The general ``picture''

-In the 1960s Bell got back to those fundamental questions,\cite{bell:physics:1964,bell:RMP:1966} reformulating the problem of hidden variables and changing the landscape of quantum mechanics by laying the grounds for what is now known as the Second Quantum Revolution.\cite{milburn:PTRSLA:2003} Specifically, what Bell found is that no physical theory of local hidden variables can ever reproduce all the predictions of quantum mechanics (see p.~542 in Ref.~\onlinecite{parker-bk:1994}), because quantum mechanics is {\it intrinsically nonlocal}.
+In the 1960s Bell got back to those fundamental questions \cite{bell:physics:1964,bell:RMP:1966} (precisely after coming across Bohm's papers \cite{gilder-bk}), reformulating the problem of hidden variables and changing the landscape of quantum mechanics by laying the grounds for what is now known as the Second Quantum Revolution \cite{milburn:PTRSLA:2003}.
+Specifically, what Bell found is that no physical theory of local hidden variables can ever reproduce all the predictions of quantum mechanics (see p.~542 in Ref.~\cite{parker-bk:1994}), because quantum mechanics is {\it intrinsically nonlocal}.
 Bohm was not wrong indeed; in spite of Einstein's reluctancy against the idea of quantum mechanics being nonlocal, Bohm provided a neat model that explained this quantum feature with the presence of a nonlocal potential, the so-called quantum potential (see Sec.~\ref{sec3}).
 This potential is implicit in Schr\"odinger's equation and becomes explicit when it is recast in a Hamilton-Jacobi form by means of a nonlinear transformation from complex to real field variables.
-Because nonlocality was not taken into account by von Neumann (he had in mind ensembles of classical-like variables), his theorem is formally correct, but only applicable to {\it local} hidden-variable models.
-The story that follows Bell's discovery, particularly after its experimental confirmation in 1981 by Alain Aspect,\cite{aspect:PRL:1981} is well known: the appearance and fast development of a series of new areas of quantum mechanics with very important technological applications, such as quantum teleportation, quantum computing, quantum cryptography, quantum imaging or quantum sensors.
+Because von Neumann's theorem implicitly assumes non-contextuality (von Neumann had in mind ensembles in classical-like variables), it can only be correctly applied to {\it local} hidden-variable models, leaving aside a distinctive aspect of quantum mechanics, namely its nonlocality, which is made more apparent through Bohm's formulation.
+The story that follows Bell's discovery, particularly after its experimental confirmation in 1981 and 1982 by Alain Aspect and co-workers \cite{aspect:PRL:1981,aspect:PRL:1982-1,aspect:PRL:1982-2} is well known \cite{note4}: the appearance and fast development of a series of new areas of quantum mechanics with very important technological applications, such as quantum teleportation, quantum computing, quantum cryptography, quantum imaging or quantum sensors.